 Compared to the other types of solar financing available, a cash purchase is the quickest way for you to see monthly savings from your solar panels.
-Not only will you own your system outright by the time your system is activated, so get to enjoy the full value of your monthly electricity savings without a loan payment to manage.
+This is because you will own your system outright by the time your system is activated, so get to enjoy the full value of your monthly electricity savings without a loan payment to manage.

-That said, you may see some of that money back!
-Since cash buyers own their solar system, they could benefit from financial incentives, such as the Federal ITC, which allows homeowners to deduct 26% of their solar system and installation costs from their total tax liability for the year of purchase.
-If your 26% credit is higher than your total tax liability for the year of purchase, the difference can be rolled over to subsequent years.
+Since cash buyers own rather than lease their solar system, they may be eligible for financial incentives, such as the Residential Clean Energy Credit, which allows homeowners to deduct 30% of their solar system and installation costs from their total tax liability for the year of purchase.
+If your 30% credit is higher than your total tax liability for the year of purchase, the difference can be rolled over to subsequent years.
 Note that not everyone is eligible to receive financial incentives and any questions regarding eligibility should be directed to your tax advisor.

 Another financing option we offer at Palmetto is a solar loan.
 Compared to other loan types, solar loans are designed specifically for the financing of home solar energy systems.
 Such loans typically have greater flexibility baked into them, averaging 20 to 30 years instead of a few years, as sometimes seen with more traditional loan options.

 This extended term length is purposeful, as the loan period directly relates to the average lifespan of a solar panel system.
-Therefore, instead of paying a mandatory higher loan payment in a shorter period of time, the monthly payment is lower and extended, allowing customers to pay it off on their own time, whether that’s for the full life of the loan or within a shorter period.
+Instead of paying a higher loan payment over a shorter period of time, the monthly payment is lower and extended, allowing customers to pay it off on their own time, whether that’s across the full life of the loan or within a shorter period.